EDUCBA

 Introduction to Toolbar in Excel

-The Toolbar is an area where you can add different commands or tools associated with excel.
-By default, it is located above the ribbon with different tools and visible in the Excel window’s upper right corner.
+The Toolbar is an area where you can add different commands or tools associated with Excel.
+By default, it is located above the ribbon with different tools and in the Excel window’s upper right corner.
 To increase customer friendliness, toolbars have become customizable according to the frequent use of different tools.
 Instead of a set of tools, excel gives us the option to select and build a Quick Access Toolbar.
 This makes quick access to the tools that you want.
 So the toolbar is popularly known as Quick Access Toolbar.

 Toolbar in Excel(Quick Access Toolbar)